- Nov 15, 2007

 i also told him to NEVER share rumors for upcoming directs and look what happened.

-(If you want to read a bit on the theory I mentioned, you can check out this document in support of Erdrick by MintPepsi, talking about it in the Leaks and Rumors.)
+(If you want to read a bit on one theory regarding the minecraft info, you can check out this document in support of Erdrick by MintPepsi, talking about it in the Leaks and Rumors.
+Some also heard it may not have come from a main source.)

 Other leakers and insiders have talked about Erdrick, like Hitagi and xenother, though they don't have as good of a track record.
 (Note: xenother does not have a public record for leaking, but PolarPanda has backed him for having insider information.)